almeida-silas/newsletter/README.md

   Newsletter
 </h1>

-<p align="center">A project developed to solve a problem proposed by the teacher in my course.</p>
+<p align="center">A project developed to solve a problem proposed by the professor in my course.</p>

 # Getting started